renode/renode-docs/source/introduction/testing.md

 ### Repeating tests

-It is possible to run the specified tests multiple times using:
+It is possible to run the specified tests multiple times using

 ```
 $ renode-test -n 10 my_test.robot
 ```

-This will repeat all the test cases from `my_tests.robot` 10 times.
+This will re-run all test cases from `my_tests.robot` 10 times.

 ### Running selected fixtures